Crock Pot Peanut Clusters

 How to make crock pot peanut clusters

-Step 1: Place the cocktail peanuts on the bottom of a 6 quart slow cooker.
+Step 1: Place the cocktail peanuts in the bottom of a slow cooker.

 Step 2: Top the peanuts with the semi sweet chocolate chips, then the dark chocolate chips, then the milk chocolate chips.

-Step 3: Place the white chocolate chips on top and cover with the slow cooker lid.
+Step 3: Place the white chocolate chips on the top and place the lid on the slow cooker.

 Step 4: Cook the chocolate peanuts on low for 1 hour, stirring every 15 minutes, until the chocolate is completely melted.